-3.2.1.7 Agricultural chemicals
+3.2.1.4 Agricultural chemicals

-- Growers should use only agricultural chemicals and antibiotics which are authorized for the cultivation of the specific fruit or vegetable and should use them according to the manufacturer s instructions for the intended purpose. [refer to the Codex Committee on Pesticide Residues]. - Agricultural workers who apply agricultural chemicals should be trained in proper application procedures. - Growers should keep records of agricultural chemical applications.
-Records should include information on the date of application, the chemical used, the crop sprayed, the pest or disease against which it was used, the concentration, method and frequency of application, and records on harvesting to verify that the time between application and harvesting is appropriate. - Agricultural chemical sprayers should be calibrated regularly to control the accuracy of the rate of application. - The mixing of agricultural chemicals should be carried out in such a way as to avoid contamination of water and land in the surrounding areas and to protect employees involved in this activity from potential hazards. - Sprayers and mixing containers should be thoroughly washed after use, especially when used with different agricultural chemicals on different crops, to avoid contaminating fruits and vegetables. - Agricultural chemicals should be kept in their original containers, labelled with the name of the chemical and the instructions for application.
-Agricultural chemicals should be stored in a safe place, away from production areas and harvested fruits or vegetables, and disposed of in a manner that does not pose a risk of contaminating crops.
+- Growers should use only agricultural chemicals which are authorized for the cultivation of the specific fruit or vegetable and should use them according to the manufacturer's instructions for the intended purpose.
+Residues should not exceed levels as established by the Codex Alimentarius Commission.
+The use of antimicrobial agents significant to human and animal therapy should be avoided.
+Antimicrobial agents not significant to human and animal therapy should only be used when absolutely unavoidable. - Agricultural workers who apply agricultural chemicals should be trained in proper application procedures. - Growers should keep records of agricultural chemical applications.
+Records should include information on the date of application, the chemical used, the crop sprayed, the pest or disease against which it was used, the concentration, method and frequency of application, and records on harvesting to verify that the time between application and harvesting is appropriate.

+- Agricultural chemical sprayers should be calibrated, as necessary, to control the accuracy of the rate of application. - The mixing of agricultural chemicals should be carried out in such a way as to avoid contamination of water and land in the surrounding areas and to protect employees involved in this activity from potential hazards. - Sprayers and mixing containers should be thoroughly washed after use, especially when used with different agricultural chemicals on different crops, to avoid contaminating fruits and vegetables. - Agricultural chemicals should be kept in their original containers, labelled with the name of the chemical and the instructions for application.
+Agricultural chemicals should be stored in a safe, well ventilated place, away from production areas and harvested fruits or vegetables, and disposed of in a manner that does not pose a risk of contaminating crops or the environment of the primary production. - Empty containers should be disposed of as indicated by the manufacturer.
+They should not be used for other food-related purposes.

-3.2.1.8 Biological control
+3.2.1.5 Biological control

-[Environmental] and consumer safety should be considered when using competing biologicals for microorganisms and/or their metabolites applied for the control of pests, mites, plant pathogens and spoilage organisms in fresh fruits and vegetables.
+Environmental and consumer safety should be considered when using competing biological organisms and/or their metabolites applied for the control of pests, mites, plant pathogens and spoilage organisms in fresh fruits and vegetables.

-Growers should use only biological controls which are authorized for the cultivation of the specific fruit or vegetable and should use them according to the manufacturer s instructions for the intended purpose.
+Growers should use only biological controls which are authorized for the cultivation of the specific fruit or vegetable and should use them according to the manufacturer's instructions for the intended purpose.

-3.2.2Indoor facilities associated with growing and harvesting
+3.2.2 Indoor facilities associated with growing and harvesting